TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Remove-B1NetworkList.md

 ```

 ## DESCRIPTION
-This function is used to remove a network list from BloxOne Threat Defense
+This function is used to remove a network list from Infoblox Threat Defense

 ## EXAMPLES